 Kamau Sadiki (b.
-February 19, 195?) is a veteran of the Black Panther Party, which he joined when he was 17, and the Black Liberation Army.
+February 19, 1952) is a veteran of the Black Panther Party, which he joined when he was 17, and the Black Liberation Army.
 In 1973 he was a codefendant with Assata Shakur in a trial regarding a bank robbery in the Bronx (they were both found not guilty).
 The two have a daughter together.

 In 2003, he was convicted of a 30-year old murder case of a Fulton County police officer found shot to death in his car outside a service station, despite no new hard evidence presented.
 On November 10, 2003, Judge Stephanie Manis sentenced Kamau to life imprisonment for murder and ten years to run consecutively for armed robbery after a Fulton County Superior Court jury found him guilty for the murder of Atlanta Police Officer James Green on November 3, 1971.
 At the time of the murder, nineteen year old Kamau Sadiki was a member of the Black Liberation Army (BLA).

-On the night of the murder, two witnesses observed three black males run from a van where Officer Green sat at a gas station in downtown Atlanta.
-The witnesses failed to identify Mr. Sadiki from a photographic line-up.
+Witnesses failed to identify Mr. Sadiki from a photographic line-up.
 There was no physical evidence that implicated Mr. Sadiki.
 In 1971, the Atlanta police department closed the case as unsolved.
 Mr. Sadiki is now serving his sentence in Augusta State Medical Prison in Augusta, Georgia.